maurer/capnproto-rust/_drafts/custom-reference-types.md

 provides access to a writable location in arena-allocated memory that contains a `Foo` in [Cap'n Proto format](https://kentonv.github.io/capnproto/encoding.html).
-To protect access to this memory, a `foo::Builder<'a>` ought to act like a `&'a mut Foo`.
+To protect access to that memory, a `foo::Builder<'a>` ought to behave as if it were a `&'a mut Foo`, even though the `Foo` type cannot directly exist in Rust
-Note that `Foo` here is a pretend type that cannot directly exist in Rust, because Cap'n Proto struct layout differs from Rust struct layout.
+(because Cap'n Proto struct layout differs from Rust struct layout).

+Thus, we need to define `foo::Builder<'a>` as a custom mutable reference.

-For convenience, mutable references have some implicit semantics.
+Built-in mutable references have some special semantics in Rust.

-exposes some of the implicit semantics of `& mut T`.

-The lifetime `'a` tracks the scope of `x`.
+To mimic them, we need to do some things manually.

+pass-by-move and reborrowable.
 non-`Copy` and reborrowable.

 Suppose we declare a Cap'n Proto schema like this